-The Family Preservation Foundation, Inc. (FPF), is a not-for-profit, 501(c)(3) public interest, educational, and legal aid organization dedicated to the idea of preserving and empowering parental rights, family preservation, family first ideology, rescuing children from unwarranted forced parental separation, and restoring the respect for children’s rights that allow them to be with their biological parent whenever possible, thus preserving the family unit.
+Saving children from unwarranted trauma!
+The Family Preservation Foundation, Inc. (FPF), is a not-for-profit, 501(c)(3) public interest, educational, and legal aid organization dedicated to the idea of preserving and empowering parental rights, family preservation, family first ideology, saving children from unwarranted forced parental separation, and restoring the respect for children’s rights that allow them to remain with their biological parent and/or extended family when its safe to do so, thus preserving the family unit.

-We are concerned parents and citizens who care about children and are concerned by how parental rights are slipping away.
+We are parents and citizens who care about child welfare and are concerned by how children's and parental rights are slipping away in America.

-Our number one priority is to keep children out of the foster care system and with their families whenever possible!
+Our number one priority is to keep children out of the foster care system and with their families when safe to do so!

 Children need to be raised and represented by parents who love them, not by disconnected government officials.
 When it comes to raising children, parents are better than the government.

 More and more, parental rights are not being upheld in courts.
-FPF desires to defend and preserve parental rights, and liberties that should be accorded to parents and children in this country within the laws of the United States as it relates the the Child Welfare, Foster Care, Vaccination, Religion, Medical, Education, and other Parental Rearing choices.
-Nonpartisan, the FPF works through education, advocacy, publicity efforts, and litigation and it has over 11,700 members.
+FPF desires to defend and preserve parental rights, and liberties that should be accorded to parents and children in this country within the laws of the United States as it relates to Child Welfare, Foster Care, Vaccination, Religion, Medical, Education, and other Parental Rearing choices.
+Nonpartisan, FPF works through litigation, education, advocacy, publicity efforts, and it has over 12,000 members in the parental rights group.

 Currently most states do not provide attorneys to children; In the states that do, Minnesota being one of them, the child must be over 10 years old.
-The child would get a state-provided public defender, but this attorney has no reason to advocate for the constitutional rights of the child and reunification of the child with their parents, because the longer the case stays open, the more money they get paid.
-FPF seeks to fill this gap.
+The child would then be provided with a state-provided public defender, but this attorney has no reason to advocate for the rights of the child, reunification of the child with their parents or extended families like Grandparents, because the longer the case stays open, the more money they are paid.
+FPF seeks to stop this injustice, by filling this gap by providing legal services for the child through the family.

-What is utterly unbelievable, and the most astonishing thing that we have learned by far, is a thief who steals a pack of chewing gum is legally entitled to evidentiary hearings, a jury trial, and has more rights than a child being placed in a foster home and removed from their parents forever.
-This is OUTRAGEOUS!
+What is utterly unbelievable, and the most astonishing thing that we have learned by far, is a thief who steals a pack of gum or loaf of bread is legally entitled to evidentiary hearings, a jury trial, and has more rights than a child being placed in a foster care and/or the permanent severance of the parent/child relationship.

-- Establish offices in multiple counties to coordinate child attorney efforts and legal aid clinics.
+- Establish multiple offices to coordinate child attorney efforts and legal aid clinics.

-- Providing Pro Bono legal services to children and families involved with Child Protection Services and the foster care system.
+- Provide Pro Bono legal services to children and families involved with Child Protection Services and the Foster Care system.

-- Providing Pro Se Legal Guides and Packets.
+- Providing Pro Se Legal Aid Materials and Packets.

 - Protecting the Fourth and Fourteenth Amendment rights of our most vulnerable citizens children, and their parents through litigation.